robstave/angular2-training/session-five/page1.md

 ```
 see [JSBin](http://jsbin.com/tizoduy/edit?html,js,console)

 We have added a new operator _Take_.
-This limits our stream to x items...then stops the stream
+This limits our stream to x items...then stops the stream.

 ```